LanToaster/BO3_BulkEdit-Release/Bo3_BulkEdit_ReadMe.txt

 A Quick Rundown what Bo3_BulkEdit can do for you:

-- Convert *.schematic files to *.bo3 files
+- Convert "*.schematic" and "*.schem" files to *.bo3 files
 - Extract NBT data from Schematics
 - Generate Randomised Structures from a set of schematics
 - Split single Objects in MultiObject Structures of custom Part Sizes.